What Can You Give?

 For a gift of appreciated securities, a donor is entitled to an income tax deduction for the full fair market value of the securities up to 30% of adjusted gross income, with any balance carried forward up to an additional five years.
 In order for the gift to be fully deductible, the donor must have held the asset for more than one year.
 The value of the gift is the average of the high and low market prices on the date the securities are transferred to Wharton.

 The transfer of stock from a donor to Wharton is a fairly simple transaction.
 Morgan Stanley serves as the University’s main brokerage firm.
-The donor will need to work directly with his or her broker to initiate a transfer of stock to The Wharton School.
+The donor will need to work directly with his or her broker to initiate a transfer of stock to the University of Pennsylvania [transfer form].
 If the donor holds certificates, it is best if those certificates remain unendorsed and the donor completes a separate stock power form authorizing transfer of ownership from the donor to Wharton.
-Remember to notify the Office of Gift Planning at 215.898.6171 and the University’s Treasurer’s Office at 215.898.7254 when transferring securities.

 If a donor wishes to maintain stock holdings in a specific company, it may make sense to give appreciated shares to Wharton and then buy an equivalent number of shares with cash, thus establishing a new, higher cost basis.

-Designating The Wharton School as the beneficiary of retirement assets is one of the smartest ways for donors to make a gift to Wharton and bypass multiple levels of taxation.
-First, qualified retirement savings are generally subject to federal income tax as they are withdrawn from the plan.
-Second, failure to take the required minimum distribution after age 70 1/2 results in a 50% tax on the undistributed amount.
-Third, at death, any remaining account balance is included in the calculation of the gross estate and may be subject to both income and estate taxes.
-Fourth, a generation-skipping tax may apply to substantial account balances that pass to grandchildren or to other remote generations.
+Designating Wharton as the beneficiary of retirement assets is one of the smartest ways for donors to make a gift and bypass multiple levels of taxation.
+Qualified retirement savings are generally subject to federal income tax as they are withdrawn from the plan.
+Failure to take the required minimum distribution after age 70 1/2 results in a 50% tax on the undistributed amount.
+At death, any remaining account balance is included in the calculation of the gross estate and may be subject to both income and estate taxes.
+Lastly, a generation-skipping tax may apply to substantial account balances that pass to grandchildren or to other remote generations.
 These taxes can consume up to 75% of the retirement assets.

 A simple form from the manager of the retirement fund is all that is required to name The Wharton School as a beneficiary.